Henry Cabot Lodge Jr.

 In 1963, the now-President Kennedy appointed Lodge to the position of Ambassador to South Vietnam, where Lodge supported the 1963 South Vietnamese coup.
 In 1964, Lodge won by a plurality a number of that year's party presidential primaries and caucuses on the strength of his name, reputation, and respect among many voters, though the nomination went to Barry Goldwater.
-This effort was encouraged and directed by low-budget but high-impact grassroots campaign by academic and political amateurs.
+This effort was encouraged and directed by a low-budget but high-impact grassroots campaign by academic and political amateurs.
 He continued to represent the United States in various countries under Presidents Johnson, Nixon, and Ford.
 Lodge led the U.S. delegation that signed the Paris Peace Accords with North Vietnam, leading to the end of the Vietnam War.
 He died in Beverly, Massachusetts, in 1985.

-Early life
+Early life and education

 Lodge was born in Nahant, Massachusetts.
 His father was George Cabot Lodge, a poet, through whom he was a grandson of Senator Henry Cabot Lodge, great-great-grandson of Senator Elijah H. Mills, and great-great-great-grandson of Senator George Cabot.
 Through his mother, Mathilda Elizabeth Frelinghuysen (Davis), he was a great-grandson of Senator Frederick Theodore Frelinghuysen, and a great-great-grandson of Senator John Davis.
-He had two siblings: John Davis Lodge (1903–1985), also a politician, and Helena Lodge de Streel (1905-1998).
+He had two siblings: John Davis Lodge (1903–1985), also a politician, and Helena Lodge de Streel (1905–1998).

 Lodge attended St. Albans School and graduated from Middlesex School.
 In 1924, he graduated cum laude from Harvard College, where he was a member of the Hasty Pudding and the Fox Club.

 Lodge worked in the newspaper business from 1924 to 1931.
 He was elected in 1932, and served in the Massachusetts House of Representatives from 1933 to 1936.